itaki/pi-setup/README.md

 user@hostname.local

 You may need to configure hosts first in VSCode.
 Remove the old ones.
 Then add a new host with the username and address.
-You may also need to remove the hosts from .ssh at
+You may also need to remove the hosts on you mac .ssh at
 ```
 cd /Users/mm/.ssh/
 sudo subl known_hosts